-Scotland is a traditionally Christian nation in which, in the 2001 census, some 65% of the population said they were Christian.
+Scotland is a traditionally Christian nation in which, in the 2011 census, some 54% of the population said they were Christian, a significant fall from the 64% who said they were Christian in 2001.
 The Church of Scotland, or The Kirk, has legal recognition as the national church in Scotland: but, unlike the Church of England south of the border, it is not an "established church", i.e. it is not formally linked with the state.

 In practice, a visitor to Scotland could leave without really having noticed the religious life of the country, were it not for the sometimes surprisingly large number of relatively modern churches, especially from the 1800s, in even quite small communities, many now converted for other uses; and for the ruins of once grand medieval abbeys, cathedrals or churches which form the basis of many of Scotland's visitor attractions.
 The exception to this is in the Western Isles.
 In the northern, Presbyterian, half of the chain of islands, Sunday Observance is strong, to the point where a visit including a stay over a Saturday or Sunday night needs careful planning.
 Meanwhile, in the southern, predominantly Catholic, half of the Western Isles, the presence of roadside shrines is highly reminiscent of southern European countries.